ksu-is/charades-game-manager/projectroadmap.md

 Progress: Not started.

-4. Schedule and prepare for final project presentation. [ ]
+4. Schedule and prepare for final project presentation. [✓/X]

 Progress: Presentation is scheduled, but I still need to practice and prepare.

-5. Fully comment my code to document how it works [ ]
+5. Fully comment my code to document how it works. [✓]

-Progress: I have some comments already, but I still need to go through and thoroughly document.
+Progress: Complete.